Emissions from the Monolith

-Emissions from the Monolith was an annual heavy metal festival that primarily featured doom metal and sludge metal bands, and was widely considered to be the premiere heavy/doom/sludge metal festival in the US.
-The festival was entirely organized by Greg Barratt at the nyabinghi in Youngstown, OH.
-The festival completed its ninth and final year in 2007, at Emo's, in Austin, Texas.
+Emissions from the Monolith was an annual heavy metal festival that primarily featured doom metal and sludge metal bands, and was widely considered to be the premier heavy/doom/sludge metal festival in the US.
+The festival was entirely organized by Greg Barratt at the nyabinghi in Youngstown, Ohio.
+The festival completed its ninth year in 2007, at Emo's, in Austin, Texas.
+The festival was resurrected by Greg Barratt and scheduled for return in 2026 to westside bowl in Youngstown, Ohio.